postmanlabs/newman/README.md

  * `HTTPS_PROXY` / `https_proxy`
  * `NO_PROXY` / `no_proxy`

-For more details on using these variables, please see https://github.com/postmanlabs/postman-request/blob/master/README.md#controlling-proxy-behaviour-using-environment-variables
+For more details on using these variables, [refer here](https://github.com/postmanlabs/postman-request/blob/master/README.md#controlling-proxy-behaviour-using-environment-variables).

----

 ## API Reference